 Don't Drink the Tap Water

 The tap water in Mexico isn't safe to drink, so you should opt to stick to bottled water or use a filter as you travel.
-I use and recommend the Grayl water bottle for travelers.
+The Grayl water bottle for travelers is excellent.
 It allows you to drink water from any source and not get sick, as it filters out 99.99% of viruses, cysts, and bacteria.

-Make sure you read our guide to driving in Mexico.
-In it you'll learn about insurance, Mexican border crossings and the interesting rules of the Mexican road.
+Make sure you feel comfortable and understand driving in Mexico.
+Learn about insurance, Mexican border crossings, and the interesting rules of the Mexican road.